 Located on the shores and benches above Okanagan Lake, the mild climate and fertile soil of Summerland made it an attractive location for wealthy British investment.

 The District of Summerland is centered around the downtown core and extends south to Trout Creek and back into four valleys: Garnett, Prairie, Peach, and Happy.
-The District is situated on the unceded and ancestral territory of the Sylix people of the Okanagan First Nation.
+The District is situated on the unceded and ancestral territory of the Syilx people of the Okanagan Nation.

-The Okanagan people traditionally occupied an area of over 69,000 square kilometers, stretching north to present-day Revelstoke and south into Washington State; however, the boundary of land often fluctuation.
+The Okanagan people traditionally occupied an area of over 69,000 square kilometers, stretching north to present-day Revelstoke and south into Washington State; however, the boundary of land often fluctuated.
 Their traditional lifestyle revolved around seasonal resources, such as the fall salmon run at the present-day Okanagan Falls and the bitterroot that was common in present-day Summerland.